oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

             - Capability to store multiple records in one record (go over 1000 records/sec limit)
             - Increase payload size and improve throughput (maximize 1MB/sec limit)
         - Compression must be implemented by user
+        - When Not to Use the KPL: The KPL can incur an additional processing delay of up to `RecordMaxBufferedTime` within the library (user-configurable).
+Larger values of `RecordMaxBufferedTime` results in higher packing efficiencies and better performance.
+Applications that cannot tolerate this additional delay may need to use the AWS SDK directly.
+For more information about using the AWS SDK with Kinesis Data Streams, see Developing Producers Using the Amazon Kinesis Data Streams API with the AWS SDK for Java
       - *Kinesis Agent*
         - Monitor Log files and sends them to KDS
         - Install only in Linux based environments